Parves270/6/README.md

-# 6
-This repository will appear about my skills.
+This is my first code